 1. Learn the state-specific requirements for education and testing

-Most states that require a license have specific standards for inspector training prior to the licensing test, like a certain number of formal education and field training hours—but these requirements vary widely from state to state.
+Most states requiring a license have specific standards for inspector training before the licensing test, like a certain number of formal education and field training hours—but these requirements vary widely from state to state.
 Some states allow online-only courses, while others only recognize in-person coursework.

-The best advice for prospective home inspectors is to research the requirements for your state and see what is needed to become a home inspector in your area.
-To check your state’s requirements, check out this map and links to local rules.
+The best advice for prospective inspectors is to research the requirements for your state and see what is needed to become a home inspector in your area.
+Check out this map and links to local rules to check your state’s requirements.

 2. Take a pre-licensing home inspection course

-Once you have a good understanding of the education and licensing requirements in your state, choose a home inspection course to fit your needs.
-Of course, even if your state doesn’t have any licensure requirements, it’s still the best course of action to get as much training and preparation as possible.
+Once you understand the education and licensing requirements in your state, choose a home inspection course to fit your needs.
+Of course, even if your state has no licensure requirements, getting as much training and preparation as possible is still the best course of action.

 There are plenty of online courses available through professional organizations and training schools.
 Most courses can be completed within a few months, or they can be done at your own pace if you’re working full- or part-time.
 Some of the most popular certification courses are offered by:

-In some states, a mentorship period is required before a new home inspector is approved for solo practice.
+Some states require a mentorship period before a new home inspector is approved for solo practice.
 You’ll be completing a certain number of inspections under your mentor’s license and observation.

-Check out our Find an Inspector tool to connect with a licensed inspector in your area.
+Check out our Find an Inspector tool to connect with a licensed inspector.

 4. Pass a licensing exam

-After completing the home inspection coursework and any field training to meet your state requirements, you’ll need to pass a test to prove your knowledge.
+After completing the home inspection coursework and any field training to meet your state requirements, you must pass a test to prove your knowledge.
 It’s best to take the exam as soon as possible after completing your pre-licensing course so that the contents of the course are still fresh in your mind.

 Some states require you to pass a national licensing exam, such as the National Home Inspector Examination (NHIE), while others have specific state exams you must pass.
 To help prepare yourself for the exam, you can take NHIE online practice quizzes or purchase an exam prep book.